Skip to Content

 Stone staircase and wooden bridge along at East Rim Trail

-The beginning of East Rim trail from South entrance
+The beginning of East Rim Trail from south entrance

 Larry's lookout with upper falls

-Larry’s Lookout at Stony Brook State Park showcasing Upper Falls
+Larry’s Lookout showcasing Upper Falls

 8. East Rim Trail